What is hospice?

 Each individual must choose whether and when hospice is right.
 It is time to consider hospice when you or someone close to you:

 In order to qualify for hospice, a physician must certify that in his/her opinion the patient is appropriate for hospice care and that the person’s life expectancy is six months or less.
-This time frame is somewhat flexible and care can, in some cases, be extended beyond six months.
-If you want to talk with someone about whether or not hospice care is appropriate now, please contact our hospice staff.
+This time frame for care is somewhat flexible and hospice services can, in some cases, be extended beyond six months.
+If you want to talk with a professional about whether or not hospice care is appropriate for you, please contact our hospice staff.

 Who is eligible?